r-kish/Rock-Paper-Scissors-LAN/README.md

 The game in action
 -
-- When you startup the client and join the server, you are greeted with this screen displaying the rules, and your choice of weapons.
+- When the player starts up the client and joins the server, they are greeted with this screen displaying the rules, and their choice of weapons.

 ![Welcome Screen](https://github.com/r-kish/Rock-Paper-Scissors-LAN/blob/main/photos/Startup.png)

-- Once you've joined the server, you will be told to wait for another player, or will be assigned Player 1 or 2.
+- Once the player has joined the server, the player will be told to wait for another player, or will be assigned Player 1 or 2.

 ![Player 1 Wait...](https://github.com/r-kish/Rock-Paper-Scissors-LAN/blob/main/photos/Wait%201.png)  ![Player 2 Wait...](https://github.com/r-kish/Rock-Paper-Scissors-LAN/blob/main/photos/Wait%202.png)